pawPatoes/Mayhem/README.md

 # Stuff you should probably know
 ## What is this
-Mayhem is a bit of a spreadsheet mod.
-It centers around fusion chains.
-Basically, start with a sensible joker, combine with another joker to get a less sensible joker and then keep combining until you get the big numbers.
-This mod also has a lot of content that is never explained anywhere.
-You can check the wiki I'm probably making on the [Balatro Mods Wiki](https://balatromods.miraheze.org), though I may be very slow.
-I will most likely explain things in my discord server, so you can join it and annoy me there.
+Mayhem is basically a mod designed only to be in your advantage and allows you to destroy the game.
+Obviously the game doesnt just crash instantly (usually), but instead I implemented some very SUBTLE* effects for when you get big scores.
+An important mechanic is fusion.
+Basically, 2 Jokers can fuse into a better Joker if you spend money.
+For example, AAAA and Universal Collapse can fuse into Acum if you spennd $1111.
+Fusion is imperative for getting big scores, because all of the really good Jokers are fusions.

 ## Mayhem and Eternum
 Yes, the whole mod is called Mayhem, but it features 2 main modes, Mayhem and Eternum.
 This is so people that want something more sane (Mayhem) can play fine but people who don't care about the well-being of the game (Eternum) can also play fine.
 The "official" mode is Mayhem, where all of the intended content is left as is.
 Meanwhile, Eternum absolutely breaks everything Balatro has to offer by adding completely unhinged content and tweaking existing assets to make them even more insane, turning the game into a big number generator and lag machine (as if Mayhem wasn't enough).

-The choice is yours because democracy sucks the least.
+## This is way too stupid
+Yes.
+The long answer is that I did my best to add extensive customizability so you can enjoy the mod however you like.
+Don't like the effects?
+Disable them.
+Don't like UltraBlinds?
+Disable them.
+Don't like ridiculous Jokers?
+Diable them.
+This is turning into an advertisement but, you can do all of these.

 ## My PC is on the brink of death
 Turn some settings off in the mod config.
-This mod is demanding because I'm an awesome coder and also because there's a lot of random stuff even if i just said that there are many gaps content-wise.
+This mod is demanding because I'm an awesome* coder and also because this mod relies on crazy OmegaNum operations with like hundreds of arrows (fun fact it has to calculate 1e1000{4000}1e1000 every frame during a blind)

 ## What do you plan to do with this mod?
 Unexpected error: expected string, got nil